 - Foreign-language responses are generally acceptable for questions whose geographic context involves a region with which the language is strongly associated.
 This will be most common in questions about geographic features, political entities, or international organizations, but could apply to any answer.

 - As a specific case, questions about modern-day countries will accept any foreign-language name listed for that country in the CIA World Factbook.
 This does not necessarily include every official language used by the country.

 - Titles of, and proper names from, works in the original language of the answer are generally acceptable.
 English titles under which translations have been published are generally acceptable (e.g., for the Camus work, L’Etranger is acceptable, as are The Stranger and The Outsider — the original British translation — but Der Fremde is not, as the work was not originally written in German.)
 Potential translations of foreign-language titles into English that have not been used for published editions of the work are generally not acceptable.
 For the purposes of this guideline, “works” includes texts, films, works of art (visual and musical), TV shows, video games, and songs.
 Works that were the result of a multinational creative process may have multiple “original languages,” all of which will be acceptable.

 - Names of people in their original language are generally acceptable.

-- In rare cases, an otherwise acceptable (or promptable) response may be ruled incorrect when it creates ambiguity with another plausible answer (e.g. even though first and last names are generally acceptable, John Adams would not be acceptable or promptable for John Quincy Adams, as it creates confusion with the full name of his presidential father).
+- In rare cases, an otherwise acceptable (or promptable) response may be ruled incorrect when it creates ambiguity with another plausible answer (e.g., even though it is generally acceptable to give a given name and a family name or surname, John Adams would not be acceptable or promptable for John Quincy Adams, as it creates confusion with the full name of his presidential father).

-- NAQT rules do not allow the giving of multiple, related pieces of information (“blitzing”) as a response.
+- It is not permitted to give multiple, related pieces of information (“blitzing”) as a response.
 A player who gives such a response will have its first part evaluated and the rest ignored.
-(See Correctness Guideline C.4.e for a partial exception to this.)
+(See Correctness Guideline C.4.e for a partial exception.)